 Being a small, largely self-funded project, Rollins is also looking to expand.
 More room is currently being made by clearing out of old filing cabinets for many more clothing racks – enough to include more than a handful of name-brands.
 Rollins is also hoping with this expansion to be able to add women’s clothing to his service’s closet.
 When asked about not previously having women’s clothes, Rollins says it’s a difficulty he faces with any donation – he feels he’s only able to take a percentage of the donations because he doesn’t want students to wear anything out-of-date.
 This is something that is especially hard when it comes to women’s clothing, leading to a lack of them in the closet currently.

-Mims expresses a similar sympathy in difficulty in getting women’s clothes for the Career Closet.
+Mims expresses a similar sympathy in difficulty in getting interview outfits for women for the Career Closet.
 Most alumni and trustees who are making donations are men, when the current gender demographics of CSU are 64% female.
 This automatically creates an issue with having more than a handful of options, let alone being able to maintain a whole collection for the student body.
 The Career Closet currently has extra-small and small women’s clothing.
 Donations of medium and up sizes are needed.
 This can include business casual dresses, suit sets, pants, etc.

 For both employees, the idea of the career closet is something very important to them.
 Mims says the clothes we wear are not only a representation of ourselves, but one of our greatest tools for confidence in an interview.
 If we’re confident about what we wear during an interview, we’re less likely to reflect on “Why did I pick these shoes?” or “Why did I wear my hair this way?” and we’re able to give an interview our full attention.
 Being fully present during an interview allows for focus on actions and better answers to questions, which is a better show of professional behavior to future employers.
 She believes being able to provide students with this is a true show of CSU’s mission to prepare students in any way they may need.